alpertunga-bile/lz-string/README.md

 ## Features

 - Includes all compress and decompress functions
+- No dependencies
+  - [] tests require GoogleTest
-- No dependencies (tests require GoogleTest and benchmark require Google Benchmark.
-They are installed automatically.)
+  - [] benchmark require Google Benchmark
+  - [x] They are installed automatically.

 ## Tests